By Mark Taylor

 What Is GABA?

 Unless you’ve been living under a rock for the past few years, you’ve no doubt heard a lot about nootropics and their various benefits.
-It seems like each day; a new nootropic formula hits the market promising incredible results that improve your mental function and cognitive abilities to give you an edge in your everyday life.
+It seems like each day; a new nootropic formula hits the market promising incredible results that improve your mental function and cognitive abilities1 to give you an edge in your everyday life.
 Unfortunately, a lot of what you see out there is merely advertising.

 We’re going to cut through the noise to take a closer look at a popular nootropic, GABA.
 That way, you’ll be armed with the knowledge you need to decide if GABA supplement pills are right for you.

 GABA, also known as gamma-Aminobutyric acid is a potent neuroamine that’s found in the human brain.
-Its primary function is to regulate many of the depressive and sedative actions that naturally occur inside your brain every day, and it’s a critical component in our ability to relax.
+Its primary function is to regulate many of the depressive and sedative actions that naturally occur in your brain every day, and it’s a critical component in our ability to relax.

 GABA is a particularly interesting compound because of the way GABA function is altered once it enters into the body.